stellar/go/services/bifrost/README.md

 1. User selects what cryptocurrency she wants to move to Stellar network.
 1. A receiving Bitcoin/Ethereum address is generated.
 1. User sends funds in Bitcoin/Ethereum network.
 1. Bifrost listens to Bitcoin and Ethereum network events.
-When payment arrives it creates a Stellar [account](https://www.stellar.org/developers/guides/concepts/accounts.html) for the user.
+When payment arrives it creates a Stellar [account](https://www.stellar.org/developers/guides/concepts/accounts.html) for the user who later adds a temporary signer on the account.
-1. User creates a [trust line](https://www.stellar.org/developers/guides/concepts/assets.html) to BTC/ETH issued by Bifrost account.
-1. Bifrost sends corresponding amount of BTC/ETH to user's Stellar account.
-1. As an optional step, web application can also exchange BTC/ETH to other token in Stellar network at a given rate.
+1. Using a temporary signer Bifrost creates necessary [trust lines](https://www.stellar.org/developers/guides/concepts/assets.html) and sends corresponding amount of BTC/ETH to user's Stellar account.
+It also exchanges BTC/ETH to the final token at a given rate.
+1. Finally a temporary signer is removed.

 ## Demo